mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

 * the Levenshtein distance between two words is the minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other

+* vs ngrams
+    * After introducing typo’s , document containing “shoiab” will not be found because the search term doesn’t matches any indexed token.
+    * Solution: Using fuzziness

 * fuzzy-query
     * Returns documents that contain terms similar to the search term, as measured by a Levenshtein edit distance
     * An edit distance is the number of one-character changes needed to turn one term into another